patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 ![ML vs MOGP](https://picc.io/Efh2aD-.png)

-One recommendation from the professor was to try and overlap the two graphs to better show the difference the two graphs.
+One recommendation from the professor was to overlap the two graphs to better show the difference between them.

 **Action Items:**
 | Task | Current Status | Date Assigned | Suspense Date | Date Resolved |